Carbon Capture Technology and How It Can Mitigate Climate Change

 The latter, carbon removal, is sucking carbon dioxide directly from the atmosphere using carbon capture technology.

-Carbon capture technology has been around for decades and is being used to strip carbon emissions directly from factory emissions.
+Carbon capture technology has been around for decades and is used to strip carbon emissions directly from factory emissions.

-The new technique uses a highly porous material called a metal-organic framework, or MOF, modified with nitrogen-containing amine molecules to capture the CO2 and low temperature steam to flush out the CO2 for other uses or to sequester it underground.
+The new technique uses a highly porous material called a metal-organic framework, or MOF, modified with nitrogen-containing amine molecules to capture the CO2 and low-temperature steam to flush out the CO2 for other uses or to sequester it underground.
 In experiments, the technique showed a six times greater capacity for removing CO2 from flue gas than current amine-based technology, and it was highly selective, capturing more than 90% of the CO2 emitted.
-The process uses low temperature steam to regenerate the MOF for repeated use, meaning less energy is required for carbon capture” (Sanders, 2020).
+The process uses low-temperature steam to regenerate the MOF for repeated use, meaning less energy is required for carbon capture” (Sanders, 2020).

-A popular reaction to Musk’s 100-million announcement is why not use the money to plant trees instead?
+A popular reaction to Musk’s 100-million announcement is, why not use the money to plant trees instead?

-According to the article, there are 21 large-scale carbon capture, utilisation and storage (CCUS) commercial projects worldwide where CO2 is removed from factory emission.
-The first one started in 1972, according to the International Energy Agency.
-It is not until 1980 that carbon capture technology was studied for climate mitigation.
-But even then carbon capture is done directly from factory emissions and not capturing carbon from the air which is a costly activity because carbon dioxide accounts for 0.04% in the atmosphere according to Howard Herzog, a senior research engineer at the MIT and author of the book “Carbon Capture.”
+It was not until 1980 that carbon capture technology was studied for climate mitigation.
+But even then, carbon capture is done directly from factory emissions and does not capture carbon from the air, which is a costly activity because carbon dioxide accounts for 0.04% of the atmosphere, according to Howard Herzog, a senior research engineer at MIT and author of the book Carbon Capture.

 According to the IEA, there are 15 direct carbon capture technology plants in Europe, the US, and Canada.